apache/openserverless-site/content/en/docs/reference/entities/webactions/_index.md

 secure the web action.
-When the `require-whisk-auth` annotation is set to `true`, the action will authenticate the invocation request’s Basic Authorization credentials to confirm they represent a valid OpenWhisk and Nuvolaris identity.
+When the `require-whisk-auth` annotation is set to `true`, the action will authenticate the invocation request’s Basic Authorization credentials to confirm they represent a valid OpenWhisk and OpenServerless identity.
 When set to a number or a case-sensitive string, the action’s invocation request must include a `X-Require-Whisk-Auth` header having this same value.
 Secured web actions will return a `Not Authorized` when credential validation fails.